thomas-brandstaetter/openloco/README.md

 # openloco - The open logic controller

-openloco is an open source implementation of IEC 61131-3 languages - espacially STL
+openloco is an open source implementation of IEC 61131-3 languages - espacially STL.

-Take a look on the develop branch to see recent developments.
+Take a look at the develop branch for recent features.

 ## Make IEC 61131-3 great again